Teradata/airflow/docs/apache-airflow-providers-teradata/operators/s3_to_teradata.rst

 Amazon S3 To Teradata transfer operator
 ==============================================

-This operator loads data from Amazon S3 to Teradata table.
+This operator loads CSV, JSON and Parquet format data from Amazon S3 to Teradata table.

 Using the Operator
 ^^^^^^^^^^^^^^^^^^

-To transfer data from Amazon S3 to Teradata, use the :class:`~airflow.providers.teradata.transfers.s3_to_teradata.S3ToTeradataOperator`.
+To transfer CSV, JSON and Parquet data from Amazon S3 to Teradata, use the :class:`~airflow.providers.teradata.transfers.s3_to_teradata.S3ToTeradataOperator`.

 An example of executing a simple query is as follows: